CrunchyData/postgres-operator/docs/content/tutorial/resize-cluster.md

 It's important for instances in the same high availability set to have the same resources.
 PGO lets you adjust CPU and memory within the `resources` sections of the `postgresclusters.postgres-operator.crunchydata.com` custom resource.
 These include:

-- `spec.instances.resources` section, which sets the resource values for the PostgreSQL container, as well as any init containers in the associated pod.
+- `spec.instances.resources` section, which sets the resource values for the PostgreSQL container, as well as any init containers in the associated pod and containers created by the `pgDataVolume` and `pgWALVolume` [data migration jobs]({{< relref "guides/data-migration.md" >}}).
 - `spec.instances.sidecars.replicacertcopy.resources` section, which sets the resources for the `replica-cert-copy` sidecar container.
 - `spec.monitoring.pgmonitor.exporter.resources` section, which sets the resources for the `exporter` sidecar container.
-- `spec.backups.pgbackrest.repoHost.resources` section, which sets the resources for the pgBackRest repo host container, as well as any init containers in the associated pod.
+- `spec.backups.pgbackrest.repoHost.resources` section, which sets the resources for the pgBackRest repo host container, as well as any init containers in the associated pod and containers created by the `pgBackRestVolume` [data migration job]({{< relref "guides/data-migration.md" >}}).
 - `spec.backups.pgbackrest.sidecars.pgbackrest.resources` section, which sets the resources for the `pgbackrest` sidecar container.
+- `spec.backups.pgbackrest.jobs.resources` section, which sets the resources for any pgBackRest backup job.
+- `spec.backups.pgbackrest.restore.resources` section, which sets the resources for any pgBackRest restore job.
 - `spec.proxy.pgBouncer.resources` section, which sets the resources for the `pgbouncer` container.
 - `spec.proxy.pgBouncer.sidecars.pgbouncerconfig.resources` section, which sets the resources for the `pgbouncer-config` sidecar container.